-When access is disabled, this is shown on the status page by the default "access disable" symbol.
+When access is disabled, this is shown on the status page by the default "access disurn the operating button to activate or deactivate the disable function.

 To activate or deactivate:

 Set DIP switch 2 to the "ON" position.
 Menu <7.0.0.0> is displayed.